Corporate and Foundation Partners

 For further information on how to make a contribution to the Rider Achievement-Charlotte W. Newcombe Scholarship Fund, please visit alumni.rider.edu/givetonewcombe.

 Rider University has proudly hosted the annual Mercer County Science and Engineering Fair since 1987.
 The Covance Charitable Foundation has graciously supported this event since 2008.
-In 2012, the Fair included the designation of two Rider students as “Covance STEM Scholars,” who were recognized for their high achievement and commitment to STEM education.
+Recently, the Fair included the designation of two Rider students as “Covance STEM Scholars,” who were recognized for their high achievement and commitment to STEM education.

 Further information on the Science Fair may be found at http://www.mercersec.org/resource/fair.

 Glenmede Investment and Wealth Management

 Westminster Choir College was delighted to partner with Glenmede Investment and Wealth Management of Princeton to host its 2014 Homecoming Concert: A Spoleto Festival USA Preview at Richardson Auditorium on the Princeton University campus.

 Between 2013 and 2015, Grand Bank awarded generous grants to support Rider's Veteran Entrepreneurial Program that provides veterans and members of the military with the opportunity to learn the fundamentals of business planning and development via an eight-week workshop.
 Read more

 Rider University continues to benefit from generous corporate and foundation support given through the Independent College Fund of New Jersey.
 Begun in 1953, the Fund makes a single, united annual request to corporations and foundations on behalf of the 14 member colleges.
 For almost 60 years, the Fund has continued to secure corporate financial support for the State’s independent colleges and to promote a greater understanding of the importance of maintaining the opportunity for choice between public and private education.